 Crawling and Getting Lost in the Cu Chi Tunnels

 Historically, the Cu Chi Tunnels served the majority of the country’s military operations during the Vietnamese War.
 In fact, the series of tunnels was previously the military base of the Viet Cong or the National Liberation Front of South Vietnam.
 Today, the tunnel network serves as a fun and labyrinthine tourist destination.

 This massive marketplace in District 1 of the capital is where you will find the best and the cheapest (haggling is a local culture) handicrafts, artworks, souvenirs, and food!
 The fun thing about Ben Thanh is that more shops open when the sun starts setting.
 Expect noodles, barbecued seafood, and lots of fried food.

 More Shopping at Binh Tay Market

 Coffee production is one of the largest industries here in Vietnam.
 Needless to say, they have the best coffee beans.
-In the past, the coffee is served and brewed individually in cups and were sweetened with condensed milk rather than fresh milk because the former was more available.
+In the past, the coffee was served and brewed individually in cups and was sweetened with condensed milk rather than fresh milk because the former was more available.
 This practice continues today as tradition, so their coffee here has a very unique, smooth, and buttery feel.
 Yum!

 Cao Dai Temple

 The Cao Dai Temple in Ho Chi Minh City is one of the most visited temples in the entire country.
 It was first built in 1955.
-Unlike some of the temples I have seen in the other countries I have visited, this temple and its devotees are distinctly colorful.
+Unlike some of the temples, I have seen in the other countries I have visited, this temple and its devotees are distinctly colorful.